hydraulic-software/conveyor/guidebook/docs/continuous-integration.md

 By defining the inputs as an object and then using the `extract` key, the outer zip and inner tarball can be both unwrapped.
 This preserves file permissions and other UNIX metadata.

-### Doing releases from within GitHub Actions
+### Running Conveyor from within GitHub Actions

-You can use the [Conveyor GitHub Action](https://github.com/hydraulic-software/conveyor/tree/master/actions/build) to perform releases from GitHub.
+You can use the [Conveyor GitHub Action](https://github.com/hydraulic-software/conveyor/tree/master/actions/build) to perform releases directly from GitHub.

 These workflows contain examples of how to use the Conveyor action: